radical-lab/radical-lab.github.io/README.md

 i should have wrote it down

-like stormtroopers, all weapons of śyāmaloka will be inaccurate; so if they fall into enemy hands, they can't be used against us; if they are copycats then rng frequencies, rng triggers, rng rng,.. stormtroopers ∨ mastermind world conqueror
+like stormtroopers, all weapons of śyāmaloka will be inaccurate; so if they fall into enemy hands, they can't be used against us; if they are copycats then rng frequencies, rng triggers, rng rng,..
+leadership: stormtroopers ∨ mastermind world conqueror

 free weight machine
-shaped rings on eitherside; rings can be square, oval,.. (square allows for more dimensions of freedom) pull the the bar down to pull the rings down pushing up will set the rings in position pump
+shaped rings on eitherside; rings can be square, oval,.. (square allows for more dimensions of freedom of movement) pull the the bar down to pull the rings down pushing up will set the rings in position pump